gigantc/dfree-wp-boilerplate/wp-content/plugins/cronjob-scheduler/readme.txt

 3. The process of creating a new scheduled task

 == Changelog ==

+= 1.21 =
+Fixed creation bug caused by non-strict PHP checking.
+Credit Andreas Mak for this fix

 = 1.20 =
 Fixed lack of support for PHP 5.2 with __DIR__ magic constants being replaced for dirname(__FILE__)